-Develop a new path along the southern edge of the floodplain within the Garden Wild room between 200 Street and High Knoll Park in Surrey.
-Keep it slightly elevated from the grasses, wetlands, and other ecological features to minimize its impact on wildlife habitat and align and design the new path to respect privacy of adjacent residential area.
+In accordance with the results of further work that will include environmental assessment, engineering review, public engagement, and external agency consultation to determine specific alignment and detailed design, develop a new path along the southern edge of the floodplain within the Garden Wild Room between 200 Street and Hi Knoll Park in Surrey.
+Keep it slightly elevated from the grasses, wetlands, and other ecological features to minimize its impact on wildlife habitat and align and design the new path to respect the privacy of the adjacent residential area.